Our Living Waters

 As a seasoned facilitator, Taylor started with her network to see what they are using.

 “I did a deep dive into the virtual facilitation tools that are out there and did a big scan to see what we could possibly start using to spice things up,” she explained.

 Many of her peers who facilitate groups digitally have used Miro or Mural, and she’d heard some positive points and constructive criticism of both.
 To get a wider picture, she used a comparative website to put Mural up against Miro and other similar tools, such as Google Jamboard.
 Howspace kept popping up as an alternative.

 Taylor came across an article that featured multiple digital facilitation tools and categorized them into different use cases and functions, which she found really helpful.
 With Howspace now a part of her environmental scan, it became clear to her that it was the only platform specifically designed for facilitation and the only one truly built on a bedrock of collaborative learning.
 Part of what influenced her decision was Howspace’s five design principles, which govern all platform developments.

 A big part of Rebekah’s job is communicating in both English and French and ensuring that French-speaking voices are being heard and understood.
 This is a challenge without the right supportive tools.

 With Translations on the horizon, Our Living Waters saw Howspace as the ideal platform for them.
-Given the chance to test it out in early stages, Rebekah highlighted, “Francophones can see the whole dialogue in French and anglophones can see whole conversations in English.
+Given a chance to test it out in the early stages, Rebekah highlighted, “Francophones can see the whole dialogue in French, and anglophones can see whole conversations in English.
 They can write in their own language, and it will be translated automatically into the other one—that’s a super big bonus for us!”